microsoft/vscode-tslint/tslint/README.md

 - `tslint.rulesDirectory` - an additional rules directory, for user-created rules.
 - `tslint.configFile` - the configuration file that tslint should use instead of the default `tslint.json`.

+# Release Notes

+## 0.5.5
+- `tslint.json` is now validated using a JSON schema.
+- Diagnostic messages produced by tslint are now tagged with `tslint`.

+## 0.5.4
+- Added the `tslint.configFile` option.